Kurt Warner: 2009 postseason

 On January 10, 2010, Warner threw five touchdowns and completed 29 of 33 passes for 379 yards in a 51–45 victory over the Green Bay Packers.
 The game had the highest combined total score in NFL playoff history.
 Warner became one of the very few quarterbacks in NFL history to throw more touchdowns (5) than incompletions (4) in a playoff game.
 Warner finished the game with the second highest quarterback rating in NFL playoff history with a rating of 154.1.
 He also became the second quarterback to throw for five touchdown passes in a playoff game twice, and the first to do so since the merger of the leagues.
 He is also the oldest player to have thrown that many touchdown passes in a playoff game (38 years, 202 days).
 Warner also tied the NFL record for consecutive playoff games with at least three touchdown passes (three games).
 Since the playoff game was his last at home in the playoffs during his career, he finished a perfect 7–0 in home contests (4–0 with St. Louis; 3–0 with Arizona).

-On January 16, Warner was injured in the first half trying to tackle the ball carrier after an interception on the way to a 45–14 loss at New Orleans in the NFC Divisional round.
+On January 16, Warner was injured in the first half trying to tackle the ball carrier after an interception on the way to a 45–14 loss to the New Orleans Saints in the NFC Divisional Round.
 He returned for the second half, but yielded to understudy Matt Leinart midway through the fourth quarter.
 In 2012, the NFL discovered the Saints had placed a bounty on Warner.
 Warner never accused the Saints of making an illegal hit or ending his career, saying "It was a violent hit, no question.
 But I also believe it was a legal hit."